The Care and Feeding of the AR/M16 Platform Rifles

 SUB-CALIBER TRAINERS

 If you like to shoot your AR a lot or do extensive training with it you may want to look into getting a .22 rim fire conversion unit, or even better, getting (or building) a dedicated .22 rim fire upper.
 The conversion units consist of a bolt assembly, magazines, and a .22 RF chamber adapter that allows you to shoot rim fire ammo through your 5.56 mm.
 They work quite well and accuracy is good enough for training, although some combinations show excellent accuracy.
 The downside of the conversions is that you are shooting lead .222" bullets down a .224" barrel which tends to induce leading and you can block your gas tube with lead shavings although a couple of rounds of ball should blow things clean.
 I personally just don't like to crud up a working gun and take a chance with reliability.
 The conversion I like the best is the one made by CMMG and sold by them and also marketed by Brownells under their own brand name.
 The Brownells unit is available in a package with 3 10rd or 3 26 rd magazines.
-[Without going into details DO NOT buy the Ceiner brand conversion.
-You will eventually be sorry if you do.
-Note as of Nov.
-2011 Ceiner is out of business and in legal trouble.]
+[Without going into details avoid the Ceiner brand conversion.
+You will eventually be sorry if you do as customer support and care is effectively non-existent.
 Note that all these conversions like high velocity ammunition with plated bullets, exclusively.

 CMMG /Brownells Conversion Unit (shown with magazines)

 The thing I like the best is to build or buy a dedicated .22 RF upper using a barrel designed for 22 RF.
-CMMG make a dedicated barrel and adapter that works with their (and Brownells) conversion unit.
+CMMG makes a dedicated barrel and adapter that works with their (and Brownells) conversion unit.
 Added to a dedicated inexpensive upper receiver topped with an inexpensive red dot optic it will give you hours of enjoyment and practice on the cheap.
 CMMG and others also offer complete .22RF uppers but it is more fun to build your own.
+The S&W M&P 22 AR clone is nice and frequently available at great prices, but it is made mostly of plastic and takes proprietary magazines

 CMMG Barrel and adapter